Seneca-ICTOER/OPS345v2/docs/Labs/lab4.md

 - Click on the “Docker Desktop for Windows – x86_64” button to download Docker Desktop.
 - Once the download finishes, go into your Downloads directory and double click the installer to get it started.
   - The install process may be laggy and slow (because we didn’t give Windows as much RAM/CPU as it wants) but be patient and don’t cancel the install in progress.
-- Make sure the “Use WSL 2 instead of Hyper-V” button is checked and click “OK”
+- Make sure the “All-users installation” and “Use WSL 2 instead of Hyper-V” buttons are checked and click “OK”
 - When the installation is complete, click the “Close and restart” button and let Windows reboot.
 - When Windows reboots, log in and wait for the Docker service agreement to pop up (this may take a few minutes).
 Click “Accept”
 	- You may also see a WSL settings window pop up.
 You can close this.